Geeksltd/Programming.Tips/docs/Methods.md

 #### The instance context

-&nbsp;&nbsp; The context of an instance method (non-static) always implicitly contains the declaring class.
+The context of an instance method (non-static) always implicitly contains the declaring class.
 For example, every instance method defined in the ShoppingBasket class, always has the Shopping Basket as a given.
 Therefore, the **“ToBasket”** part is is redundant.

 As a rule of thumb, your instance methods should almost never add the defining class’s name to the end of the method.

 #### Arguments in the method name

-&nbsp;&nbsp; So far we have ruled out some of the name options of this method, and are left with:
+So far we have ruled out some of the name options of this method, and are left with:

   - `myBasket.Add(product, 3)`
   - `myBasket.AddProduct(product, 3)`